One from the Heart: Production

-One From the Heart originally was to be financed by MGM, with the studio giving Coppola a record $2 million to direct.
+One From the Heart originally was to be financed by MGM, with the studio giving Francis Ford Coppola a record $2 million to direct.
 Coppola initially rejected the offer, then bought the rights to the property through his Zoetrope Studios, with MGM remaining as a distributor for North America.
 Zoetrope raised financing via foreign pre-sales and a loan from Chase Manhattan Bank.
 Initially, the film was to be a romantic comedy, but Coppola wanted a more ambitious production, raising the film's budget from $15 million to $23 million, paying for miniatures and lavish backgrounds.
 The film was almost entirely shot on Zoetrope soundstages.
 Coppola insisted on building sets to add to the artificiality of the proscenium.
-However, Zoetrope was struggling to stay afloat, and its staff wound up working on a reduced payroll.
-The film's tax-shelter investors pulled out, and MGM thus withdrew its support for the project.
+However, Zoetrope was struggling to stay afloat and its staff wound up working on a reduced payroll.
+The film's tax-shelter investors pulled out and MGM thus withdrew its support for the project.
 Eventually, Coppola received support from Canadian businessman Jack Singer, who agreed to lend $8 million to Zoetrope.
 In February 1981, Paramount Pictures took over as distributor.

 Set construction included a replica of part of Las Vegas' McCarran International Airport—complete with a jetway and jet airliner (built from the nose section of a crashed plane)—that was used for the penultimate scene.
 The sets for the film took up all of the sound-stage space at Coppola's recently acquired American Zoetrope studio.
 One From the Heart was filmed in Technovision with an unusual for the time aspect ratio of 1.37:1, the common aspect ratio for sound films made before the widespread adoption of widescreen in the mid-1950s.